dentarg/auth0-blog/_posts/2017-07-06-real-world-angular-series-part-4.markdown

 1. Is the user authenticated?
 2. Does the authenticated user have admin privileges?

-{% include tweet_quote.html quote_text="#Angular route guards determine whether a user should be allowed to access a specific route." %}
+{% include tweet_quote.html quote_text="Angular route guards determine whether a user should be allowed to access a specific route." %}

 ### Redirecting To and From Login